-Soil preparation is one of the important parts of getting bounty harvest.
+Soil preparation is one of the important parts of getting a bounty harvest.
 Tomatoes can perform better if they get the right soil types they need.

 Typically, early spring is the right time to prepare your soil.
 However, it may depend on your local planting zones when you actually start on.